Coolknight/transmission-telegram-bot/README.md

 # Telegram Bot for Transmission Daemon

 This Telegram bot was designed to interact with a Transmission daemon for initiating downloads using either torrent files or magnet links.
-But with the time I've found new exciting ways of using this bot so now is a multi-purpose bot :D
+However, it has evolved into a multi-purpose bot with new exciting features.

 ## Features

-- Accepts commands:
+- Accepted commands:
   - `/torrent`: Upload a torrent file
   - `/magnet`: Input a magnet link
   - `/rss`: Adds a new feed to transmission-rss
+  - `/scan`: Scans whatever is on the scanner tray and sends the scanned image back
   - `/screen`: This is a game for handling my kids screen time
-  - `/scan`: Scans whatever is on the scanner tray and sends the scanned image back.
     - Possible subcommands are:
 	  -  `/screen <kidname> start`
 	  -  `/screen <kidname> add <minutes> <description>`